wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the display of canceled events on the event listing page.
 Fix - Event Order display in Elementor.
 Fix - Issue related to event category and type.
-Fix - Issue related to submit organizer and submit venue form.
+Fix - Issue related to submit organizer and submit venue form for events.
 Fix - Issue related to the event venue/organizer text description.
 Fix - Issue in adding event organizer on Post an event page.
 Fix - Issue related to the event category permalink.